 While these cases have been working their way through the legal system for over a decade, it is an issue that is now gaining more public attention.
 A recent New York Times article highlighted one family’s legal fight against their public school in Park Slope, Brooklyn, where the family says their “gender expansive” son, who identifies as male, was harassed and bullied for wearing clothes stereotypically associated with girls.
 In that case, the parents allege that the principal told them it would be easier if their son was transgender—highlighting the progress that has been made in understanding and accepting transgender students, but also the difficulty people have in understanding students who are cisgender but do not conform to sex stereotypes.

 Title IX unequivocally prohibits discrimination or harassment that is based on a student’s failure to conform to gender stereotypes.
 A school that fails to address such harassment is liable under Title IX, and possibly similar state laws that address gender-based discrimination in education.

-If you or your child is being discriminated against for failing to conform to gender stereotypes, call (617) 742-6020 to speak with one of Zalkind Duncan & Bernstein’s Title IX lawyers.
+If you or your child is being discriminated against for failing to conform to gender stereotypes, call (617) 742-6020 or contact us here to speak with one of Zalkind Duncan & Bernstein’s Title IX lawyers.